When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 15. Lice

 Lice are parasitic insects that feed on human blood.
-The most common types of lice found in bed are head lice, which typically live and lay eggs in the hair on your scalp.
+The most common type of lice found in bed is head lice, which typically live and lay eggs in the hair on your scalp.

 It’s possible to contract head lice through physical contact with another person who is already infected.